arielcedola/Azure-MachineLearning-ClientLibrary-Python/README.md

 Microsoft Azure Machine Learning Python client library for Azure ML Studio
 ==========================================================================

-The preview of Azure Machine Learning Python client library lets you access your Azure ML Studio datasets from your local Python environment.
+The preview of Azure Machine Learning Studio Python client library lets you access your Azure ML Studio datasets from your local Python environment.

-You can download datasets that are available in your ML Studio workspace, or intermediate datasets from experiments that were run.
+You can download datasets that are available in your ML **Studio** workspace, or intermediate datasets from experiments that were run.
 You can upload new datasets and update existing datasets.
 The data is optionally converted to/from a Pandas DataFrame.

 This is a technology preview.
 The APIs exposed by the library and the REST endpoints it connects to are subject to change.